 Finally, there are heat pump dryers, which recycle and reuse the warm air to dry clothes, and while they’ll cost more again to buy, they can cut down immensely on running costs.
 Vented models are pretty outdated now, so most dryers on the market are condensers, with a drawer that collects the water and simply needs to be emptied when it’s full.
 This is great, as it means you can site the dryer anywhere there’s a plug, without having to hang a ducting hose out the window.

 For lower energy consumption, a condenser with heat pump technology passes hot, humid air through a heat pump and re-uses it, resulting in 50 per cent less energy use.

 Heat pump technology

-This tech is available in condensing tumble dryers and some washer dryers, helps contribute to an A energy rating; the hot air produced in the drying process is reused, making the it much more efficient.
+This tech is available in condensing tumble dryers and some washer dryers, and helps contribute to an A energy rating; the hot air produced in the drying process is reused, making it much more efficient.

 Check out the capacity and make sure it has at least the same kg drum as your washing machine.
 The larger the drum, the better the air flow and the faster the drying time.
 There’s less creasing, too.

-It’s worth paying more for added benefits such as sensor drying, which reduces the need for ironing, crease care, cool air settings and final cool tumble.
-Reverse tumble is a handy feature too which separates clothes better and speeds up the drying process.
+It’s worth paying more for added benefits such as sensor drying – which reduces the need for ironing – crease care, cool air settings and final cool tumble.
+Reverse tumble is a handy feature too which separates clothes better, and speeds up the drying process.

 This contributes greatly to running costs (as does the time the machine is left running and how full you've loaded it).
-Since tumble dryers cost more to run than washing machines, it makes sense to invest in an A-rated one: heat pump condenser models or ones with sensor drying (see below) being the most energy efficient).
+Since tumble dryers cost more to run than washing machines, it makes sense to invest in an A-rated one: heat pump condenser models or ones with sensor drying (see below) being the most energy efficient.